spring-attic/spring-mvc-showcase/README.md

 # SpringMVC Twitter Bootstrap Showcase

 ## Overview
-[Spring MVC Showcase](https://github.com/SpringSource/spring-mvc-showcase) is a great start.
+[Spring MVC Showcase](https://github.com/SpringSource/spring-mvc-showcase) built with JQuery-UI is a great start.
 It demonstrates the capabilities of the Spring MVC web framework through small, simple examples.
 After reviewing this showcase, you should have a good understanding of what Spring MVC can do and get a feel for how easy it is to use.

  However [Bootstrap](http://twitter.github.com/bootstrap/) is awesome.